mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Added text to HUD for total possible points per level.
       * Works very well for some tracks and just okay for others (still a few too many enemies that make it difficult for jumping over).
       * Will attempt to adjust by length of audio track.
 The best track so far has 40 enemies for ~2 minutes.
 Will see if the number can be scaled and still work well.
+        * Working on adding this functionality.
+Should be able to use `Math.ceil()` against the duration of the audio.
+Something like `const desiredAmount = Math.ceil(globalAudioBuffer.duration/50) * 20`, as this should return 40 in the case of the ~2 minute track.

 * 2024-04-30 - 11.48 hours total